Conomurex luhuanus

-Conomurex luhuanus, common name Strawberry conch or Tiger conch, is a species of medium-sized sea snail, a marine gastropod mollusk in the family Strombidae, the true conchs.
+Conomurex luhuanus, commonly known as the strawberry conch or tiger conch, is a species of medium-sized sea snail, a marine gastropod mollusk in the family Strombidae, the true conchs.
 C. luhuanus is found in sandy habitat among corals in the Indopacific region.
 They feed on algae or detritus, move with a modified foot, and have complex eyes compared to other gastropods.

 Shell description

 The shell of C. luhuanus ranges from a more common length of 5 cm, to a maximum length of 8 cm.